-Final injection borehole numbers and locations may be adjusted after further consultation with the proposed ISCO pilot testing contractor (see Section 4.0).
+Final investigation injection borehole numbers and locations may be adjusted after further consultation with the proposed ISCO pilot testing contractor (see Section 4.0).
 Final drilling locations will also be coordinated with Stone Management (Stone), the current property owner and warehousing business operator at the Former Norton/Nashua facility.
-Borehole locations may be shifted slightly in the field to address various access and business operational issues without significantly affecting pilot testing requirements.
-The NYSDEC will be notified of the potential elimination of any boreholes or borehole relocations greater than 15 to 20 feet.

-Also, if significant residual toluene impact (see Section 2.2) is detected during the installation of any injection boreholes (which may subsequently be converted into permanent monitoring points; see Section 2.3), additional ISCO pilot testing boreholes may be installed to expand the treatment zone to fully encompass the area of significant residual toluene impact.
+Investigation injection borehole locations may be shifted slightly in the field to address various access and business operational issues without significantly affecting pilot testing investigation requirements.
+The NYSDEC will be notified of the potential elimination of any investigation injection boreholes or borehole relocations greater than 15 to 20 feet.
+Also, if significant residual toluene impact (see Section 2.2) is detected during the installation of any investigation injection boreholes (which may subsequently be converted into permanent monitoring points; see Section 2.3), additional ISCO pilot testing boreholes may be installed to expand the treatment zone to fully encompass the area of significant residual toluene impact.

-2.2 Installation of ISCO Injection Boreholes
+2.2 Installation of ISCO Investigation Injection Boreholes

 To provide greater access flexibility, a smaller Geoprobe drilling rig was previously used to install borings at the Former Norton/Nashua facility, but the presence of one or more subfloors and subsurface debris (i.e., bricks and cobbles) frequently interfered with borehole advancement.
-Therefore, the ISCO pilot testing boreholes will be installed via a larger Geoprobe rig or hollowstem auger (HSA) rig as needed.
-The boreholes will be installed in advance of ISCO pilot testing to "pre-clear" each proposed injection location, so there are no field delays during the actual injection point installation (which will be immediately followed by the ISCO injections).
+Therefore, the ISCO pilot testing investigation boreholes will be installed via a larger Geoprobe rig or hollow-stem auger (HSA) rig as needed.
+The injection boreholes will be installed in advance of the ISCO pilot testing investigation to "pre-clear" each proposed injection location to a total depth of approximately 8 to 9 feet (i.e., slightly above the water table).
+This will help avert any field delays during the later installation of the ISCO injection points (which will be immediately followed by the ISCO injections).

 Additional soil characterization in the Beneath Buildings AOC is unnecessary because: 1) extensive soil characterization was performed in this AOC during previous RFI activities as documented in the December 2007 RFI Report; and 2) remedial actions under consideration for this AOC are limited to groundwater (vs. soil) treatment technologies.
-Therefore, soil samples will not be collected for laboratory analysis during the installation of the injection boreholes in the Beneath Buildings AOC.
+Further, as noted above, the presence of coarse fill materials frequently interfered with previous Geoprobe soil sleeve recovery efforts.
+Therefore, soil samples will not be collected for laboratory analysis during the installation of the investigation injection boreholes in the Beneath Buildings AOC.
+However, soil borings logs will be prepared based on field readings (see below) and available drill cuttings.
+Recovered soils will be screened with a photoionization detector (PID).
+A small sample (approximately 100 grams) of the material exhibiting the highest PID reading will be placed in a sealable plastic bag, shaken for 15-30 seconds, and allowed to equilibrate to ambient temperature for several minutes before piercing the bag to obtain a PID reading (MiniRae2000 or equivalent).

-Proposed borings will initially be installed to just above the water table, which is currently at a depth of approximately 9 feet.
-(Actual injection depths will extend deeper; see Section 4.0.)
-Recovered soil cuttings will be screened with a photoionization detector (PID).